This article has links to products and services we love, which we may make commission from.

 If you’re hoping to enjoy the fall colors in Chicago, you’ll be able to see them at every corner!

-Plus, there is a public parks in every single neighborhood throughout the city, so no matter where you are in Chicago, you’ll be able to stroll through incredible changing leaves throughout the fall season.
+Plus, there is a public park in every neighborhood throughout the city, so no matter where you are, you can stroll through incredible changing leaves throughout the fall season.

-For even more free things to do in Chicago, check out our comprehensive guide!
+Check out our comprehensive guide for even more free things to do in Chicago!

 Lincoln Park

-Lincoln Park is a community area on the North Side of Chicago which features Chicago’s largest park, Lincoln Park.
+Lincoln Park is a community area on the North Side that features the city’s largest park, Lincoln Park.

-During fall, you can see the leaves changing with the skyline in the background.
+During fall, the leaves change with the skyline in the background.

-It has 1,188.62 acres that can be explored by foot, and some of the park is located by the lakefront.
+It has 1,188.62 acres that can be explored on foot, and some of the park is located by the lakefront.

-There are several Chicago attractions in the park, including the Chicago History Museum, the Peggy Notebaert Nature Museum, the Alfred Caldwell Lily Pool, and the North Pond Nature Sanctuary.
+The park has several Chicago attractions, including the Chicago History Museum, the Peggy Notebaert Nature Museum, the Alfred Caldwell Lily Pool, and the North Pond Nature Sanctuary.

 Grant Park